fliphess/SambaManager/README.md

   - alert and continue

 * catch pexpect exceptions and return a nice web based error line
-* log all actions and errors to a log file through remote executor
 * create some decent html
 * Write docs and a nice README
 * Add some screenshots to docs
 * Add clean docstrings to all functions
 * Use django bootstrap for forms
-* Replace pam module with sudo
-* Refactor utils to use sudo approved external executor that checks the database is the command is present in models

 ## LONGTERM TODO
 * replace user configuration with LDAP